News for winter/spring of 2019: (updated 03/8/2019)

-All of the stainless steel rods in boat shuttles are now 4mm diameter.
-Quill shuttles use 3.5mm rods, and both diameters will hold quills if needed.
+All of the stainless steel rods in boat shuttles are now 4mm diameter (except that there are a few 3/16″ diameter rods left for 6″ boat shuttles which will be used up in 2019).
+Quill shuttles use 3.5mm rods, and both 3.5mm and 4mm diameters will hold quills if needed.
 I use stainless steel alloy #316 (marine grade) for best corrosion resistance.

 Due to the poor quality of 6″ bobbins from Schacht and Leclerc in the last year or two, I no longer buy them to modify for use in my very low-profile 6″ boat shuttles.
 I have my own 6″ carbon fiber shaft bobbins in development which will hold a lot more yarn than the commercial plastic bobbins.
 I’ll post here again when they become available.
 You can also use quills in any of the boat shuttles since they will fit on the 4mm diameter rods.